The Conversation of the Wives

 The United Bible Society Greek text omits or substitutes some 5000 words in the New Testament alone.
 All these modern versions often reject the Hebrew readings, and not even in the same places.
 All of them contain provable false doctrines and change the meaning of hundreds of verses, and don't even agree with each other.

-Here is a list of over 25 specific examples of where the bogus bible versions are corrupting the doctrines of the Christian faith.
+Here is a list of about 40 specific examples of where the bogus bible versions are corrupting the doctrines of the Christian faith.

 Fake Bible Versions DO Teach False Doctrines